 Educators often hear of new classroom strategies but have trouble adopting them.
 If you’re wondering how to begin implementing badging in the classroom, this guide is intended to save you some headaches and research time.
-Consider this the bridge that helps you span the distance between “I’ve heard of badging” and “I’m going to implement badging in my classroom.”
+Consider this the bridge that helps you span the distance between “I’ve heard of badging” and “I’m going to create a badging program in my classroom.”

 Implement digital badges for your students in 5 steps